Finding Positivity Despite Chronic Illness

 Another thing I’m grateful for is the new mindset I’ve developed through this healing process.
 While I remain realistic about the lack of cures for both of my conditions, and many other chronic illnesses out there, I am optimistic about ways I can make my life as good as possible, despite sometimes debilitating symptoms.
 And I am also optimistic about the possibility of remission, which is an incredibly exciting prospect.

-For my guest post here at Succeed Now, I want to share what I’ve learned through my chronic illness journey.
+For my guest post here at Succeed Now, I want to share what I’ve learned through finding positivity despite chronic illness.
 No, not everyone deals with chronic illness in his or her lives, but everyone has challenges.
 Everyone deals with hard times.
 And I think it’s important to know that, regardless of what you’re going through right now, or what you have gone through, life will get better.
 I know it’s hard, but developing and practicing a positive mindset is incredibly helpful for working through hard times and coming out on the other side stronger than ever.
 That’s why I want to share some tools with you that have helped me.
 It was through my hard times, and through necessity, that I developed and learned these tools.
 And honestly, they saved me.
 That’s why I want to share them with you!

 I’m sure you’ve heard about or read about journaling as a self-care practice.
 Honestly, it’s everywhere.
 But that’s because it truly works!
 Journaling is a great way to reflect on your day, your feelings, and your goals.
 You don’t have to write pages and pages of thoughts, and your journal doesn’t have to be one of those fancy bullet journals that’s all over Pinterest (even though they are gorgeous!), journaling can be whatever you want it to be.